Sherston, Wiltshire: Schools

 Members of the Congregational chapel built a British School Room at Cliff Road in 1844.
 Its pupils were transferred to the National School in 1895 and the building has served various community purposes; in 2015 it was a meeting room and club room.

 A National School was opened near the Rattlebone Inn in 1846.
 It became a Church of England school and was extended in 1895.
 Children of all ages were educated until 1954 when it became a junior school.
 Growth in pupil numbers led to the building of a new school on the outskirts of the village, which was opened in 2005.
 The old school was bought by the parish council in 2011 and is home to shops and businesses, including the Post Office Stores.

 Amenities

 Every year, on the Saturday closest to 14 July, a carnival is held.
 The main attraction is a boules tournament and a music evening with local bands.

 Sherston has a football team, a cricket team and a Scout troop.
-The village has a shop and post office, a hotel/restaurant (the Angel Hotel), and two pubs: the Rattlebone Inn and the Carpenters Arms.
+The village has a shop and post office, a hotel/cafe (the Angel Cafe), another cafe (Lucy Toms), one pub: the Rattlebone Inn and an Indian Restaurant called The Bridge on the site of the old Carpenters Arms.
 Another pub, the Holford Arms, is in the extreme northwest of the parish at Knockdown, Gloucestershire.